 7. Disable IPv6 on your device

-If you're using a VPN client that can only tunnel IPv4 traffic over the IPv6 network stack, it is advisable to disable IPv6 temporarily.
+If your VPN can only tunnel IPv4 traffic over the IPv6 network stack, it is advisable to disable IPv6 temporarily.
 To do that on a Windows device, follow the steps below:

-6. Reload the page.
-Connect your VPN to your desired location and load the page, e.g., Netflix, in your browser.
+• Reload the page.
+Connect your VPN to a server in your country and load the page, e.g., Netflix, in your browser.

 On Mac, simply go to System Preference > Network, and click Advanced.
 Click the TCP/IP tab, then next to IPv6, choose Off in the dropdown menu.
 Apply the changes.